Teeth brace each other against the forces of biting and chewing. When one is gone, the others can shift out of place.

 Dental implants are made of a titanium root topped with an advanced ceramic crown.

-With proper maintenance, dental implants can last a lifetime.
+With proper maintenance, they can last a lifetime.

 Your body accepts titanium so readily that it actually incorporates it into your bone.